-This SAVED me this past year, when I have been (slowly going mad) writing a Sliding-Doors style split narrative.
-I talked about colour-coding index cards (and Excel boxes) in my last post, and it’s perhaps even more useful to colour the actual text of your manuscript.
+This SAVED me when I was (slowly going mad) writing a Sliding-Doors style split narrative.
+I talked about colour-coding index cards (and Excel boxes) in this post, and it’s perhaps even more useful to colour the actual text of your manuscript.
 This way, when editing, or when simply scrolling back to check something, you can immediately identify which narrative/time period/character you’re in or with.
 It is weird to write in lime green text sometimes, but it works.

 Oh, for the love of God, teach Microsoft Word that each chapter number is a number.
 You need to go into ‘styles’ and mark it as a heading.
 But then, it does two things: 1. it automatically keeps the page breaks before them so you do not need to hit enter fifty times only to have everything move around in the edit and 2. it will know when you insert another chapter and re-number!
 And you won’t have to sit and literally count your chapters the day your book is due.

 Word has a feature where you can navigate through comments and tracked changes, skipping from one to the next.
 You can leave a comment saying ‘here’ and then you know exactly where you edited to last time.

 Have a central list

 A big part of getting a first draft down, for me, is learning to ignore the self-doubt demons and the rubbish bits and the unfinished parts.
 So every time I think ‘I need to fix this!’
 I write down whatever it is in another, separate, word document, and add to it as I go along.
 I also use square brackets in my manuscript a lot, so that where I know something is not finalised (such as a specific location I need to look at on Streetview, etc), I can find it easily and fix it.